One of the places on my bucket list and possibly yours is the Maldives. So I’ve been researching the top luxury hotels in Maldives to stay on points.

 At the Conrad Maldives Rangali Island, you could pay $2,800 a night or 95,000 Hilton points.
 One of the benefits of using points to stay at Hilton hotels is the 5th-night free offer.
 You only pay for four nights of your five-night point stay.

-If you have Hilton American Express or Hilton Surpass card, you can get the 4th-night free.
+If you have Hilton American Express card, you can get the 4th-night free.
 So you only pay for three nights and you get the fourth night free.

 If you’re a Hilton Gold or Diamond member you get: